entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 ### Aegean（爱琴亚期）, Early Anisian
 Romano (2021): Fossils were collected from the Upper Buntsandstein in Alsace, France (GrÃ¨s Ã  Voltzia), and near Durlach, Baden-WÃ¼rttemberg, Germany, from where the following taxa have been described: *Dipteronotus* (*Praesemionotus*), *Dorsolepis*, *Pericentrophorus*, *Pygopterus*, *Saurichthys*, and actinistians (Wilser 1923; JÃ¶rg 1969; Gall et al., 1974; Schultze and Kriwet 1999; Gall and Grauvogel-Stamm 2005).
 Except for *Pygopterus* and *Saurichthys*, these genera are not yet known from deposits older than Middle Triassic.
 *Dorsolepis* and *Pericentrophorus* are probably endemic.
-These taxa are grouped in the â€œTriassic Middle Fish Faunaâ€?
-(TMFF; Tintori et al., 2014a).
+These taxa are grouped in the 'Triassic Middle Fish Fauna' (TMFF; Tintori et al., 2014a).
 Although an Early Anisian age was assumed based on index fossils (Gall and Grauvogel-Stamm 2005), Werneburg et al. (2014) questioned this age assignment and suggested that they were younger (Bithynian or Pelsonian).

 ### Bithynian, early Middle Anisian
 Romano (2021): The Bithynian record of bony fishes is poor and restricted to a few occurrences in the United States, the Netherlands, Germany, and possibly Slovenia.